Are you working on paying off debt and building wealth? One important step that goes with that is cleaning up bad credit.

 The Extra Debit Card offers affordable annual plans.

 Why is Cleaning Up Your Credit Important?

-In this day and age, a person’s credit report is used for many other things besides helping a company determine whether or not to lend you money.
+In this day and age, a person’s credit report is used for many things.
+It’s not just used for helping a company determine whether to lend you money.

 When Your Credit Will Be Pulled

 Most times credit reports are used to determine creditworthiness.
 Credit card companies will pull your report if you apply for a card.

 Mortgage companies will pull it to get you approved for a mortgage.

 The same goes with car loan companies.
 However, there are other reasons an organization might pull your credit report.
 Here are four reasons you might not already be aware of.

 1. Renting a Property

 Most rental management companies pull credit reports.
 This is a part of the approval process for renting someone a home or apartment.